Scroll down to the blue box to get to Keto Chocolate Chip Cookies

 - Slice across cookie roll 1/2 inch.

-- Using hands press down to 2.5 inch across, but mold with hands to smooth out edges so cookie is same thickness all over.
+- Using hands press down to make cookie be 2.5 inch across, but mold with hands to smooth out edges so cookie is same thickness all over.

 - Bake on ungreased pan (I use silpat or parchment) to easy remove.